 Use of copyright material

 In the UK, the use of material owned by a third party - another author, photographer, publisher, etc - is governed by the Copyright Designs and Patents Act 1988.
-Making your thesis available online constitutes publication and therefore you should ensure that you have permission to include third party material.
+Making a thesis available online constitutes publication and therefore students should ensure that you have permission to include third party material.
 Permission can come in several forms:

 - If the work is old (generally copyright exists for 70 years following the death of the author)

 - If re-use of the work is covered by an open licence such as Creative Commons

 - If there is an exception in law which applies to a student's use this will usually be for a small amount of published work

 If the extract does not fall under any of the terms above students will need to seek permission directly from the copyright holder.
 If the material is from a published book or journal it is best to contact the publisher of the work in the first instance.
 Many large publishers have Rights and Permissions departments used to dealing with copyright clearance; email addresses can often be found on publishers’ websites.
 It is important to realise that no response DOES NOT mean permission is granted.
 Where permission to use the third party copyright material is obtained, students should make sure that clear acknowledgements are provided within the thesis, and that a written record of all correspondence is kept.

 If clearance is not obtained to use copyright material that is considered essential, there are two options: